A drill bit is a handy tool and has every part with great functionality.

-The split point is an innovative geometry of drill bit tip that reduces ‘walking’ and start the drilling quickly than other Standard Point drill bits.
+The split point is an innovative geometry of drill bit tip that reduces ‘walking’ and starts the drilling quicker than other Standard Point drill bits.

-This split point geometry also helps in lift away the chipping that reduces the friction and increases the speed of drilling operation.
+This split point geometry also helps lift away the chipping that reduces the friction and increases the drilling operation speed.

 How do you read a drill bit size?